ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 	This is a premium feature.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!
 You can also sign up for the [CKEditor Premium Features 30-day Free Trial](https://orders.ckeditor.com/trial/premium-features).

-	If this feature is used without authentication, the resulting document will be watermarked.
+	If this feature is used without authorization, the resulting document will be watermarked.
 </info-box>

 The optional [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin allows you to easily print the WYSIWYG editor content to a PDF file.